oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 ## Robot Design Questions

 ### Q1: Tell me about your robot design.
 Why did you choose this design?
+-We changed tire that has good grip
+-There is two larger morter
+-White syding

-**Sample Answer:**
+-It's good for take out attachments and put attachments **Sample Answer:**
 Our robot is designed to be reliable, efficient, and able to complete our chosen missions consistently.
 Here's our design approach:
 **Mission-Focused Design:**

 - We designed our robot specifically for our chosen missions: M01 (Surface Brushing), M05_06_08 (Silo), and M12 (Salvage Operation)
 - Each part of our robot serves a purpose for these specific missions
 - We prioritized reliability over complexity
+-
 **Stability and Control:**
 - Our base is designed for stability and precise movement
 - We use sensors for accurate navigation and positioning